even4void/aliquote/content/movies.md

 Here is a list of TV shows I watched over the past few years, along with personal ratings.

 I haven't watched TV in about ten years, probably even before I removed the TV from my room.
-I didn't really like series until I avidly watched 24 every week for many weeks.
+I didn't really enjoy series until I avidly watched 24 every week for many weeks.
 Since then I occasionally watch TV series, alone or with my son, on Apple Tv or Netflix.
 I prefer to wait for whole seasons to be available, and watch them at a safe pace (one or two episodes a day).
 Anyway, it all looks like a lot of screen time today.

 <small>
 <table border="0">